Partial identification via conditional linear programs: estimation and policy learning: Estimation

-then $\frac{\sqrt{n}\left(\hat{\theta}_L^\eta - \theta_L\right)}{\sqrt{V_L^\eta}} \Rightarrow N(0, 1)$. \end{corollary} Corollary~\ref{cor:entropic_est_approx_margin} shows that if we cannot guarantee that $\eta$ is large enough, then the approximation error will not decay exponentially, but rather polynomially with $\eta$, and the minimum rate of growth for $\eta$ depends on the margin parameter $\alpha$, which in turn affects the required convergence rates of the nuisance functions.
-For example, if we choose $\eta = O(n^\beta)$ for some $0 < \beta < \frac{1}{4}$, then to satisfy the conditions of Corollary~\ref{cor:entropic_est_approx_margin}, we need $\beta > \frac{1}{2(1+\alpha)}$.
+Theorem~\ref{thm:entropic_est_approx} relies on being able to choose a large enough $\eta$ to ensure that the approximation error decays exponentially.
+However, depending on the tail behavior of the sub-optimality gaps $\Delta_L(X_i)$, it may be possible that under some data generating processes the minimal size of $\eta$ grows too quickly and the magnitude of the derivatives outweighs the decrease in estimation error.
+While it is not clear under which data generating processes this will occur, in Appendix Corollary~\ref{cor:entropic_est_approx_margin} we consider a more pessimistic case where we have no guarantee that $\eta$ is large enough to have a small bias.
+In this case, the approximation error will not decay exponentially, but rather polynomially with $\eta$: if $\eta$ is too small, then the approximation error may only decay with the inverse of $\eta$ \citep{weed_explicit_2018}, but under the margin condition in Assumption~\ref{a:margin}, this occurs with probability $O(\eta^{-\alpha})$, where $\alpha$ is the margin parameter, leading to an approximation error that decays with $\eta^{-(1+\alpha)}$.
+This affects the minimum rate of growth for $\eta$ and the required convergence rates of the nuisance functions.
+For example, if we choose $\eta = O(n^\beta)$ for some $0 < \beta < \frac{1}{4}$, then we need $\beta > \frac{1}{2(1+\alpha)}$.
 If $\alpha$ is just larger than 1, then this would require that the nuisance functions converge at a parametric rate, but for larger values of $\alpha$ this would decrease.
-In Section~\ref{sec:sim} we inspect the impact of different growth rates for $\eta$ and find that the de-biased entropic estimator is not particularly sensitive to the growth rate.
+In Appendix~\ref{sec:sim} we inspect the impact of different growth rates for $\eta$ via simulation and find that the de-biased entropic estimator is not particularly sensitive to the choice of hyper-parameter.
+As a baseline heuristic, one can first compute the de-biased BFS estimate, then choose $\eta$ to be large enough so that the difference between the de-biased BFS and entropic estimates is not substantively meaningful (e.g. an order of magnitude or two smaller than the estimates).